AleynaOezdal/BDMA/src/README.md

 This is the directory for our local producer used for Task 1.
 They weren't used for Task 2 themselves, but rather served as a template for our cloud functions.

-#### :robot: cloud_functions/producer
+#### :robot: kafka/producer

 These are our producer running via Google Cloud Functions.
 Their structure is different to the local ones, which is due to slightly different requirements from GCP.
+We are producing our messages to a Kafka Cluster, managed by Confluent and running on GCP.

-#### :bullettrain_front: cloud_functions/kafka_consumers
+#### :bullettrain_front: kafka/consumer

 We used Confluent Kafka for Event Streaming.
 These consumers read messages for corresponding Kafka topics and write them into our mongoDB client.